stevensouza/automon/README.md

 # Automon
-Automon combines the power of AOP (AspectJ) with monitoring tools (JAMon, JavaSimon, Yammer Metrics, ...) or logging tools (perf4j, log4j, sl4j, ...) that you already use to declaratively monitor
+Automon combines the power of AOP (AspectJ) with monitoring tools (JAMon, JavaSimon, Yammer Metrics, ...) or logging tools (perf4j, log4j, sl4j, ...) that you already use to declaratively monitor...

 * Your Java code,
 * The JDK,